Herding: China

 Grassland degradation has been an issue.
 Herding communities and their leaders have taken steps to reach a consensus about sustainable grazing practices.
 These include developing the community political organization to enforce commitments to seasonal rotational grazing.

 By livestock type

 Cows

-“Music of the Plains” (mural study, Kilgore, Texas, 1939) by Xavier Gonzalez.
-This New Deal-era artwork features a Vaquero serenading a woman, symbolizing the deep Hispanic cultural roots in Kilgore's identity.
-The original study is housed in the Smithsonian American Art Museum.

 There are numerous regional types of cow herder, many with a specific name; these include the stockman of Australia, the buttero, campino, csikós, gardian and gulyás in Europe, the buckaroo, charro, cowboy and vaquero in North America, and the gaucho, huaso, llanero, morochuco and qorilazo of South America.